robhabraken/content-hub-focal-point-cropping/README.md

 * Name: FocalPointModifiedBy
 * Label: Focal point set by

-Click `Publish` or `Apply changes` (depending on your Content Hub version) to publish the new schema for your assets.
+Click `Apply changes` to publish the new schema for your assets.

 ### Scripts